bdefore/fbautorespond/README.md

 ### Message handling semantics

 The default behaviour is to respond once and only once to each new thread.
 If you want to resend your auto-response after a given period you can use `--forget-threads-after "<some duration>"`.
 Durations are specified as natural language strings, e.g "1 week", "2 hours" etc.

+Additionally, by default only messages in the inbox are handled.
+If you want to auto-respond to messages in either the 'pending' or 'other' folders you can set a duration to poll for them using the `--pol-pending` and `--poll-other` switches.

 ### Re-logins